DrValak/Weather_API/README.md

 # INTRODUCTION:
-Weather API - with data from openweathermap.org, updated every 30min
+Weather API - with data from openweathermap.org

+# UPDATE 4/03/2024
+Created and web service to retrieve the weather data for the user selecting a point in the world map

 # MAIN FUNCTION:
 Retrieve date, temperature, humidity and description of the weather, in the geographic position (lat,long)